Uartix Programming Language

 Continue Statement

-The continue statement skips the current iteration of the nearest enclosing loop and proceeds with the next iteration.
+The continue statement skips the current iteration of the nearest enclosing loop and proceeds with the next iteration, typically used to bypass certain conditions within a loop.

 # Skip loop iteration if i is even number.